zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 1. It has the endpoints we have worked on in the previous parts.
 2. It has a work-in-progress auth system to allow users to sign up and log in.
 3. The front-end developer has added a minimal front-end design to the project.
+4. Another developer has added a few more endpoints and some additional logic to the back end.

 Here are the **requirements for the project**: